Hum-Bao/Agario-cpp/README.md

 # Agario-cpp

-Agario clone in C++ and JavaScript
+Very simple Agario clone in C++ and JavaScript
+Many functions are not implemented, but files are associated with them for future implementation.